theztefan/ghas-metrics-report/README.md

 - `org` - The name of the organization to generate the report for.
 This is a required field.
 - `features` - A comma separated list of features to generate the report for.
 This is a required field.
 The supported values are: `dependabot`, `code-scanning` and `secret-scanning`.
 - `frequency` - Used to calculate the `Fixed alerts in the past X days`.
 Possible values are `daily`, `weekly`, `monthly`.
+- `ouput-format` - The format of the report.
+A comma separated list of values for the output format.
+Supported currentl: `json` and `pdf`.
+Default is `json, pdf`.

 ### Output

+The action will output:

+- The report in JSON format in `report-json` variable.
+You can use `${{ steps.generate-report.outputs.report-json }}` in subsequent jobs to process the report.
+- Summarized report as an Action run Summary.
+- It is also generate the report in the defined `output-format` as an artifact.
+You can upload these using `actions/upload-artifact@v3` as shown in the example workflow.

 ![Sample report output](ghas-metrics-report-sample-summary.png)